JoaTH-Team/QuickEngine/docs/Lua-API.md

 ## Property API
 - `setProperty(name, property, value)`
     - Sets any property on an object
+- `setClassProperty(className, property, value)`
+    - Sets any property on an class
 - `getProperty(name, property)`
     - Gets any property from an object
+- `getClassProperty(className, property)`
+    - Gets any property from an class
 - `setPosition(name, x, y)`
     - Sets the position of an object
 - `setScale(name, x, y)`
     - Sets the scale of an object
+- `setTitle(name)`
+    - Sets title for the game
+- `setWindowSize(width, height)`
+    - Sets the window size of the game
+    - If `width` and `height` is null or lower than 0, is will auto set onto 800x600
+- `addFolder(folderName)`
+    - Allow to load other directory contains scripting file, like how `PlayState` work

 ## Event API
 - `getInputPress(type, keyName)`